CrossOmics/Lotus/docs/getting_started.rst

         auto_pick_groups=True,
     )

-This step:
-- Identifies differentially expressed genes between clusters
-- Auto-selects comparison groups (if not specified)
-- Outputs marker gene list
+This step identifies differentially expressed genes between clusters, auto-selects comparison groups if not specified, and outputs a marker gene list.

 Check the results: